pverscha/phd_thesis/6-chapter_1_introduction.md

 In this work, we focus on analysing the metaproteome of an ecosystem.
 We will first explain how proteins can be identified from a biological sample by using a very advanced device called a **mass spectrometer**.
 Currently, most researchers are using a technique called **shotgun proteomics** when analysing a protein sample and follow a pre-defined set of steps.
-Each of the different steps in shotgun proteomics (\autoref{fig:shotgun_metaproteomics}) will be explained in this section.
+Each of the different steps in shotgun proteomics (\autoref{fig:shotgun_metaproteomics}) will be covered in detail in this section.

 ![Overview of the different steps in shotgun metaproteomics.
 When processing an input sample using a shotgun metaproteomics pipeline, the proteins in the input sample are first digested by trypsin.
 The sample containing the remaining peptides is then fed into a mass spectrometer that produces a collection of observed mass spectra. \label{fig:shotgun_metaproteomics}](resources/figures/chapter1_input_trypsin_mass_spec.svg)